ziritrion/ml-zoomcamp/article/1_intro.md

     * If not, then the agent is ***stochastic***.
 Stochastic policies calculate probabilities of actions and choose one depending on different factors.
 * What about ***on/off policy learning***?
     * In RL, we first collect data and then we learn from that data.
     * When an agent follows a policy to collect data (choosing an action and observing a new state), it does so in a stable manner.
-But if we _change the agent_ by updating the policy, then the previously collected data is not useful anymore!
+But if we _change the agent_ by updating the policy, then the previously collected data does not represent the actions of the agent anymore!
     * Sometimes we want to provide useful pre-defined data for the agent to learn!
     * We can define 2 different policies:
         * A _target policy_ <code>𝜋</code> that we want our agent to learn.